 4: Tweak the registry

 Finally, the last step.
 This might be a bit tricky since the Windows Registry is a dangerous ground to roam freely and without prerequisite knowledge.
 On the other hand, this might be the only applicable problem-solving approach we run into.
-It includes deletion of certain hotkey in the Registry Editor.
+It includes the deletion of certain hotkeys in the Registry Editor.